 - Taminator aka Lady Maddripp -

-Valerie Chartier has gained much experience over the span of her 35 years dance career.
+Valerie Chartier has gained much experience over the span of her 38 years dance career.
 She began at the age of 3 in ballet and soon after discovered the styles of jazz, contemporary and pointe.
 In 2004, she discovered street dance and Krump.
-Valerie, aka Taminator aka Lady Maddripp, now student of one of the creator of the dance: Tight Eyez, is one of the first female who took part in the very first Krump community in Quebec and Canada.
+Valerie, aka Taminator aka Lady Maddripp, student of one of the creator of the dance: Tight Eyez, is one of the first female who took part in the very first Krump community in Quebec and Canada.

-For the past 4 years, she also has been the organizer of a dance event called “The Clash”: a tournament that create clashes between krump vs all of the other street dance styles.
-Since 2014, she is the vice-president of Montreal Krump Alliance, a non-profit organization dedicated to the promotion and support the Krump culture throughout Quebec and Canada: MKA organizes different events and creates platforms for Krumpers to express and expand their art.
+Valerie also has been the organizer of a dance event called “The Clash” since 2013: a tournament that creates clashes between krump vs all of the other street dance styles.
+Since 2014, she is the vice-president of Montreal Krump Alliance, a non-profit organization dedicated to the promotion and support of the Krump culture throughout Quebec and Canada: MKA organizes different events and creates platforms for Krumpers to express and expand their art.

 Finally, she founded LeadHers; a program that is targeting women through education and artistic productions such as the LeadHers Classes and LeadHers Rookies Tournament event.
 Using Krump as a tool to explore and express mental and physical strength and inspire women that there are no limits set by gender.